 Sofian Abdelaziz Zakkout came to the United States as an immigrant in 1977 via Gaza and Kuwait.
-He is the director of the American Muslim Association of North America (AMANA), and an executive committee member of Citizens’ Crime Watch of Miami-Dade County.
+He is the director of the American Muslim Association of North America (AMANA), an executive committee member of Citizens’ Crime Watch of Miami-Dade County, and a board of directors member of Crime Stoppers of Miami-Dade County.

 In July 2010, the Anti-Defamation League issued a report condemning Zakkout and AMANA for featuring, on the AMANA website, what the ADL called a “venomous” anti-Semitic video that was produced by white supremacist leader David Duke (who was also featured in the video).
 Zakkout subsequently posted a number of Duke videos on social media and praised Duke as “a man to believe in!”

 In July 2014, after Zakkout had organized a pro-Hamas rally held outside the Israeli Consulate in Miami -- where participants repeatedly screamed, “We are Hamas” and “Let’s go Hamas” -- Zakkout wrote the following in Arabic on Facebook, above photos from the event: “Thank God, every day we conquer the American Jews like our conquests over the Jews of Israel!”
 He signed it “Br.
 Sofian Zakkout.”

 In August 2014, Zakkout declared in Arabic: “Hamas is in my heart and on my head.”

 In February 2015, over a graphic of deceased Hamas founders Ahmed Yassin and Abdel Aziz al-Rantisi, Zakkout wrote the following in Arabic, “It is an obligation to kill those who left our religion.
 It is an obligation to kill those who fight our religion and to intimidate our enemies and the enemies of the religion.
 Everything is from the Quran, not from me.”
 He signed it “Sofian.”